TiendaNube/api-docs/resources/transaction.md

 * **404 Not Found** - resource was not found.
 * **405 Method Not Allowed** - requested method is not supported for resource.

 ## Common examples

 ### Example Nº 1

-*Credit card transaction that was authorized + captured within a single event.*
+*Credit card transaction that is authorized and captured within a single event.*

 #### POST /orders/12345/transactions